magefox/developer-toolkit/README.md

 **Please note that if you already setup development environment on your real machine (Ex: LAMP stack) then you need to stop the equivalent services to avoid port conflict.**
 - Nginx on port 80, 443
 - Mysql on port 3306
-- RabbitMQ on port 5672
 - Elastic Search on port 9200, 9300
-- Redis no port 6379
 - Mail Hog on port 1025, 8025

 You need to create the **.env** file in the root folder.
 You can look at the **.env.sample.**